-HCSD provides a structured alternative learning environment for students in grades 6-12 who have been placed on long term suspension and/or expulsion.
+HCSD provides a structured alternative learning environment for students in grades 6-12 who have been placed on long-term suspension and/or expulsion.
 The Rebel Academy is an alternative education program designed to focus on the remediation of issues, which frequently interfere with the learning process in order to prepare students for a successful return to school and ultimately to graduate.
 Students enrolled in the alternative education program will receive academic instruction in the core subjects.
 The student and parent/guardian must attend an orientation prior to attending the alternative education program and students will sign a contract agreeing to comply with the rules and regulations.
 The alternative education program holds rigorous expectations of all students according to a strict code of behavior.
 Random searches may also be conducted.
 Transportation is not provided for students attending the alternative program unless otherwise required by specific federal programs.
-Students enrolled in Rebel Academy at the time of graduation will not be allowed to participate in the graduation ceremony conducted at Haralson County High School.
+Students at Rebel Academy may not attend or participate in extracurricular activities or attend school events.
+Seniors enrolled in Rebel Academy at the time of graduation will not be allowed to participate in the graduation ceremony conducted at Haralson County High School.